jasp-stats/jasp-desktop/Docs/development/r-style-guide.md

         result <- computeBf(r=r)
       }
       ```
-1. Commenting Guidelines: all comments begin with # followed by a space; inline comments need two spaces before the #.
+1. Commenting Guidelines: all comments begin with # followed by a space; inline comments need four spaces before the #.
 1. TODO Style: TODO(username)